Fastlane-LLC/vendor-api-docs/source/includes/_orders.md

 }
 ```

-This route will refresh orders, with status "cancelled" or "fulfilled", on a claim.
+This route will refresh "cancelled" or "fulfilled" orders on a claim.

 ### HTTP Request